Health Risks of Smoking

 Lung cancer from smoking is the number-one cause of cancer death for men and women.
 Smoking also leads to liver, colorectal and breast cancer.
 Smokeless tobacco leads to esophageal, mouth and pancreatic cancer.

 Smoking causes type 2 diabetes, and worsens it too.
 Smokers have more “belly” fat, which makes the body resistant to insulin.
-This worsens the control they have of their blood sugar.
+This worsens the control they have over their blood sugar.

 Cardiovascular disease (CVD) kills more smokers aged 35 and older than lung cancer.
 CVD includes narrow or blocked arteries in and around the heart (coronary heart disease), high blood pressure (hypertension), stroke and heart-related chest pain (angina pectoris).

 Smoking is the main cause of Chronic Obstructive Pulmonary Disease (COPD), an incurable lung disease.
 It results in shortness of breath, coughing, swollen airways, scar tissue and death.

 Asthma is another serious breathing disorder that can be caused or worsened by smoking.